aaj1510/Climate-Changes-effects-on-produce-yields/README.md

 ## 📫 Contact

+This was one of my first experiences with ML and was fruitful!
+My background in data analytics and pandas made this much easier.
+Would recommend to start with Pandas as a beginner.
-Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/alainajaiswal/) for collaborations or feedback.
+Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/alainajaiswal/) for collaborations or feedback :D